Home

 • Number - A value that is a number.

-• NumberValidator - A validator specifying the constraints on a numeric node.
+• NumberValidator - A validator for numeric values.

-• ObjectHint - A hint to the structure of an Object.
+• ObjectHint - A concise summary of the structure of an Object.

-• Primitive - Union type for all primitives values.
+• Primitive - A union type for primitive values.

 • String - A value comprised of a string of characters.

-• StringHint - A hint to the structure of an String.
+• StringHint - A concise summary of the properties of a String.

-• StringValidator - A schema specifying constraints on a string node.
+• StringValidator - A validator for string values.

 • Time - A point in time recurring on multiple days.